What Is a Rivet?

 #4.
 Friction-Lock Rivet

-Originals, Cherrys frictions-locks were available in two styles, the hollow-shank pull-through, and the self-plugging type.
-The pull-through type is no longer common; However, self-plugging Cherry friction-lock rivets are still used to repair light aircraft.
+Originals, Cherry frictions-locks were available in two styles, the hollow-shank pull-through, and the self-plugging type.
+The pull-throughs type is no longer commons; However, self-plugging Cherry friction-lock rivets are still used to repair light aircraft.

 #5.
 Self-Piercing Rivet